Maple Leafs Rumor: Is Mitch Marner Testing the Market? So What?

 I have already weighed in on how I see the situation, thinking of it from a business perspective for both sides.

-First, I don’t an offer sheet over $11 million will be coming for Marner from any NHL team.
+First, I don’t see an offer sheet over $11 million will be coming for Marner from any NHL team.
 An $11 million offer sheet isn’t good business.
 Successful businesses balance risk and reward, and here potential risk outweighs

 Second, I believe the Maple Leafs hold an advantage.
 Obviously, to play that advantage Dubas must be a businessman who sees Marner as an asset and not the young player he nurtured through the organization.